Fundraise & Get Involved

 Two years ago, my Dad was admitted to the Hospice as an end of life patient.
 It was undoubtedly going to be an extremely challenging and painful time.
 I didn’t fully appreciate how lucky we were to have the Hospice and all its incredible facilities until afterwards.

 Dad had been visiting the Hospice for a year or so before he died, making the most of the services offered.
-All year he benefitted from counselling, art therapy, massage, reflexology; the list goes on!
+All year he benefitted from counselling support, art therapy, massage, reflexology; the list goes on!
 These incredible resources were invaluable to Dad: they allowed him to talk about his fears and worries about dying in a safe environment.
 His counsellor was just brilliant.
 She was unreservedly kind and understanding, even making time to visit him when he was an In-Patient and needed it the most.

 After his death, our whole family was offered counselling services for free, which I personally made great use of.
 In my last year at University, I was struggling to manage my grief whilst completing my finals and applying for jobs.
 My counsellor, Joanne, always made time for me: providing me with resources and advice, but also helping me to accept my pain and allow myself to grieve.
 I would not have made it through that time without her.